Pietrassyk/P_4_4_Biodegradability/README.md

 + Model performs better than the datasets author’s model.
 + Using this model multiple profitable and sustainable applications are possible.

-The Slieshow Version of this Project can be found here: https://docs.google.com/presentation/d/1vfoftgk9bQPBq6ZBiI38KFoI2lb7zBuYRb1dBCDa0EE/edit?usp=sharing
+The Slideshow Version of this Project can be found here: https://docs.google.com/presentation/d/1vfoftgk9bQPBq6ZBiI38KFoI2lb7zBuYRb1dBCDa0EE/edit?usp=sharing